 First graders are just starting to understand the magic of communicating their thoughts in writing.
 These fun first grade writing prompts will help them expand their skills while sparking their imaginations at the same time.

-50 Fun First Grade Writing Prompts Students Will Love
+50 Fun First Grade Writing Prompts (With Printable)

 Fun Journal Writing Prompts for First Graders

 Regular journal writing is a great way to get kids in the habit of writing, but the prompts need to be inspiring to make it fun.
-These journal ideas are age-appropriate and inspiring for younger kids:
+These journal ideas are age-appropriate and inspiring for younger kids who may only write a sentence or two.

 - Pick a toy.
 If it could talk, what would it say?